ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **Is there a maximum file size for S3 / GCS ClickPipes?**

 Yes - there is an upper bound of 1 GB per file.
 If a file is greater than 1 GB an error will be appended to the ClickPipes dedicated error table.

+- **What authentication does ClickPipes support for Amazon Kinesis?**

+To access Amazon Kinesis streams, you can use [IAM credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) or an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
+For more details on how to setup an IAM role, you can [refer to this guide](./secure-kinesis.md) for information on how to setup a role that works with ClickHouse Cloud